 Mono Egypt is a compilation of field recordings of various musical cultures of contemporary Egypt.
 It has resulted from several-year work with musicians from the Eastern Desert, Nubia, the Nile Delta, Cairo and the port cities of the Suez Canal.
 The publication is a fruit of dozens of recording sessions, registered in private apartments, in gardens, upon rivers, in the back of bars, on rooftops, in wastelands and in other atypical locations.
 Professional artists form one of the last guilds functioning in contemporary Egypt in which oral tradition still allows transferring knowledge and skills from fathers to sons and from mothers to daughters.
 Many of them still produce their own instruments, and all of them tell the story of unique communities.

-Mono Egypt is the first production of independent micro-label JuJu Sounds.
-The project focuses on building bridges between musicians from marginalised communities and niche audiences from around the world.
-The mission of JuJu Sounds is to revive valuable musical ecosystems, not just to sell exotic products.
+The compilation is a musical journey across the region situated at the junction of Africa and Asia – the area characterized by surprising diversity of instruments, cultures and dialects.
+Mono Egypt is the first production of the independent micro-label JuJu Sounds.
+This project is aimed at building bridges between musicians of marginalized communities and niche recipients from around the world.
+The mission of JuJu Sounds is to revive valuable music ecosystems, not just sell exotic products.